Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/docs/MigrationGuide.md

 ```
 The main difference is that the previous libraries represent all operations as flat, while the new preview libraries respresents the hierarchy of resources.
 In that way, you can use a `subscriptionContainer` to manage the resources in a particular subscription.
 In this example, a `resourceGroupContainer` is used to manage the resources in a particular resource group.
 In the example above, a new resource group is created from a resourceGroupContainer.
 With that `ResourceGroup` you will be able to get the resource containers to manage all the resources that will be inside it, as it is shown in the next part of this guide.

-Another thing is that the new preview SDK provides some common classes to represent commonly-used constructs, like `Location`, and allow you to use them directly throughout the APIs, again, making it easier to discover how to properly configure resources.
+The new preview SDK also provides some common classes to represent commonly-used constructs, like `Location`, and allows you to use them directly throughout the APIs, making it easier to discover how to properly configure resources.

 ### Create an Availability Set
 #### Old